-This paper analyzes the effect of aggregate risk on households' precautionary savings, a new channel that complements the standard idiosyncratic precautionary motive.
-I build a general equilibrium model with incomplete markets, heterogeneous households, and aggregate risk to decompose the drivers of precautionary savings.
-The precautionary motive due to credit supply shocks is large, at odds with eceived wisdom about the low costs of aggregate fluctuations.
+This paper analyzes the effect of aggregate risk on households' precautionary savings, a channel that complements the standard idiosyncratic precautionary motive.
+I build a general equilibrium model with incomplete markets, heterogeneous households, and aggregate risk to decompose the sources of precautionary savings.
+The precautionary motive due to credit supply shocks is large, nuancing received wisdom about the low costs of aggregate fluctuations.
 It is larger for middle-class households, who are too rich to benefit from social programs but too poor to have enough liquid assets.
-Aggregate precautionary motives are important because they imply that aggregate shocks can have permanent effects even when they are temporary.
+Aggregate precautionary motives imply that shocks can have permanent effects even when they are temporary.